REVOLV1NG/REVOLV1NG/README.md

   - Always lying to avoid responsibility , Find some nonsensical excuses to brush the matter aside

-- Inventing stories that seem too logical just to get MORE attention.
+- Inventing stories that too logical just to get MORE attention.

 - rarely or never admit their mistakes,Instead were sarcastic and mocking remarks.